Why a Sensory Space?

 Do you find your child is constantly chewing on his/her shirt sleeves, pencils, straws or other items?
 You may wish to try out some chewelry for him/her!
 Chewelry is worn as jewelry, but the pendant is safe to chew on and satisfies that sensory need in a socially acceptable manner for those who seek it.
 There are many styles of chewelry, so the use of it can extend well beyond the early years and even into adulthood for those who need it.

 Do you or a loved one struggle to sit still?
 If so, you may wish to try out a wobble cushion.
-I have sat in meetings where these were brought out and all of the adults commented on how much easier it was to focus!
+As an adult, I love meetings where these are available!
+It truly does make it easier to focus!
 They also can work wonders for kids who need that extra bit of sensory available to them.
 Wobble cushions come in a variety of colors, so it is easy to match with a favorite color as well!

 Difficulty sleeping?
 I have had parents of children with high sensory needs tell me these blankets make a huge, positive difference in their child’s sleep!
 I also know adults that sleep with these blankets.
 The extra weight can have that hugely calming effect.
 It is important not to get a blanket that is too heavy for you or your child.
 The recommended weight to get in the blanket is 10% of the individual’s body weight.
 The weight is evenly distributed in the blanket.